NOLAND OffShore Sailing

 SY MICA – Hallberg-Rassy 382 | Bluewater Excellence

 SY MICA is a Hallberg Rassy 382 from 1991.
 The best Hallberg Rassy model from the first generation that founded this company.
 Hallberg Rassy is a reference brand in the construction of robust sailboats and superior quality.
-The 382 model has been modernized with current navigation technology, security and various levels of redundancy to ensure comfort and reliability.
+Our sailboat is modernized with modern navigation technology, security and various levels of redundancy to ensure comfort and reliability.
 Its interior is extremely cozy and comfortable.

 About Noland